winesapOS/winesapOS/CONTRIBUTING.md

 16. Add Hardware
 17. Storage
 18. Create a disk image for the virtual machine:

    - Performance or secure image = 28.0 GiB
    - Minimal image = 7.0 GiB

 19. Finish
 20. Begin Installation

+#### GNOME Boxes (GUI)

+GNOME Boxes can be installed on any Linux distribution using Flatpak: ``flatpak install org.gnome.Boxes``.

+1. \+
+2. Download and operating system
+3. (Select the three dots to show all available operating systems)
+4. (Search for and select "Arch Linux x86_64 (Live)")
+5. Review and Create

+   -  Memory: 4.0 GiB
+   -  Storage limit:

+      - Performance or secure image = 28.0 GiB
+      - Minimal image = 7.0 GiB

+   -  Enable EFI: Yes

+6. Create

 ### Environment Variables for Installation